Hemasree-10/Quantum-vs.-Classical-Machine-Learning-for-Heart-Attack-Prediction/README.md

 - **Preprocessing**:
   - Reduced to **300 rows** to work with quantum simulations.
   - Removed outliers, resulting in **280 rows** for final analysis.
-  - Features were standardized, and labels were binarized for classification.
+  - Features were standardized for classification.

 ### Dataset Source:
 - The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data).